cite-architecture/citedx/docs/CEX-spec-1.1.md

 ### `citecatalog`

 The `citecatalog` contains delimited text documenting the structure of citable collections of data.
-Within this block, statements are of one of two kinds, identified by the first column:  `collection` lines document a single collection;  `property` lines document
+Within this block, statements are of one of two kinds, identified by the first column:  `collection` lines document a single collection;  `property` lines document.

+The keyword `collection` is followed by four further columns of delimited text data.
+These give, in order:

+1. The URN of the collection
+2. A label for the collection
+3. The URN of the property definining labels for each object in the collection.
+4. A rights statement applying to the contents of the collection.

+The keyword `property` is followed fourt further columns of delimited text data.
+These give, in order:

+1. The URN of the property
+2. A label for the property
+3. The data type of the property.
+Valid values for data type are `String`,`CtsUrn`,`Cite2Urn`,`Number` and `Boolean`.
+4. An optional list of controlled vocabulary items for a `String` type.
+These are separated by a secondary delimiter that does not occur elsewhere in the value of this property.

+Every collection must have one property with property identifier `urn`;  its type must be `Cite2Urn`; and all values given for the `urn` property in the `citedata` block must be unique within that collection.

+**Example**: This example defines a collection with three properties.
+The delimiting string is `#`; the secondary delimiter is `,`.
+In addition to the required `urn` property, there are two properties of `String` type.
+The string property labelled "License for binary image data" has a controlled vocabulary list with two comma-delimited items.

+        #!citecatalog
+        collection#urn:cite2:hmt:vaimg.v1:#Images of the Venetus A manuscriptscript#urn:cite2:hmt:vaimg.v1.caption:##CC-attribution-share-alike

+        property#urn:cite2:hmt:msA.v1.urn:#Image URN#Cite2Urn#
+        property#urn:cite2:hmt:msA.v1.caption:#Caption#String#
+        property#urn:cite2:hmt:msA.v1.rights:#License for binary image data#String#CC-attribution-share-alike,public domain

+### `citedata`

+MUST BE ACCOMPANIED BY catalog block.

 **Example**:

-### `citedata`

-TBA
+        #!citedata
+        URN,Caption,Rights
+        urn:cite2:hmt:vaimg.v1:IMG1#Folio 1r of the Venetus A, photographed in natural light#CC-attribution-share-alike

 ### `imagedata`